Sub-nanometer 3D morphometric precision of polarisation-resolved wide-field optical extinction microscopy determines the roundness of individual gold nanospheres: Results and Discussion

 The systematic deviation of about $2\,\nm$ between the mean of the retrieved \DV\ and that found by TEM might be due to several factors.
 A known systematic error is the quasi-static approximation used in the model.
 Considering the wavelength in vacuum of the LSPR for a spherical gold NP of about $\lambda_0 = 530\,\nm$, the wavelength in the medium of $\nmed=1.52$ is $\lambda_0/\nmed \approx 350\,\nm$, which is about 12 times the nominal diameter of the NPs.
 This suggests that taking into account retardation, which leads to radiative damping and red-shift of the LSPR, might be relevant to achieve accuracies below 10\% for the investigated NPs.
-Indeed, the extinction spectrum of a gold NP with the TEM-measured average diameter $D = 27.94\,$nm, calculated including retardation using Mie theory (see inset of \Fig{fig:sigma_plots}a, dotted black line), shows a reduced cross-section at the LSPR and lower wavelengths.
+Indeed, the extinction spectrum of a gold NP with the TEM-measured average diameter $\DV = 27.94\,$nm, calculated including retardation using Mie theory (see inset of \Fig{fig:sigma_plots}a, dotted black line), shows an about 4\% increase and 5\,nm red-shift of the LSPR peak, see also \Sec{sec:fitmodel}.
 The vertical lines in \Fig{fig:sigma_plots}a show the corresponding weighted cross-sections (solid for Rayleigh-Gans, dotted for Mie) for all colour channels.
-We see that particularly in the blue channels (\cone, \ctwo), the Mie results align with the measured extinction distributions, while the Rayleigh-Gans results are too large.
-From these observations we can expect that including retardation would reduce the systematic deviation of the mean diameter to below 1\,nm, comparable to the precision.
-This indicates that the ON experimental systematic errors are small, and that the Rayleigh-Gans model presently used is limiting the accuracy for the investigated NPs.
+We would expect that the redshift would result in rounder retrieved NPs, while the increase would result in an about 1\% smaller \DV\ considering the approximate scaling of the cross-section with the volume.